 Recently I stayed with other dear friends up in the charming city of Burlington, Vermont.
 The folks who live there are generally well-educated and know the value of living closer to the earth.
 On my walks I passed both cultivated gardens and patches of “wildness.”
 Everywhere I was delighting in the sights of butterflies and bees.
 They were abundant there!
 In a city!
 The bees loved the asters and all of blooming life.
 The butterflies loved the zinnias, the Shasta daisies, and the purple clover.

 This morning I passed a patch of clover about five feet long and one foot wide.
 It ran between the sidewalk and the road.
-In most towns, this strip of land would probably have be mown, but here, in dear Burlington, the clover were allowed to grow.
+In most towns, this strip of land would probably have been mown, but here, in dear Burlington, the clover were allowed to grow.
 As a result, I saw eight beautiful orange and black butterflies fluttering and feasting upon the purple flowers.

 One home in the neighborhood had large patches of very tall asters and, I was thrilled to see, milkweed!
 Many people would probably not consider this particular property to be traditionally “pretty,” but knowing that milkweed is an essential food for monarch butterfly caterpillars, I found it downright beautiful.